2026 New Zealand Motocross Championship

-The 2026 New Zealand Motocross Championship season, known for sponsorship reasons as the Yamaha New Zealand Motocross Championship, is the 52nd New Zealand Motocross Championship season.
+The 2026 New Zealand Motocross Championship season, known for sponsorship reasons as the Yamaha New Zealand Motocross Championship, was the 52nd New Zealand Motocross Championship season.

-The series consists of four rounds across the country, running from November 2025 to late February 2026.
-Unlike in the previous season, the championship will begin prior to the new year and will have an equal share of rounds between North Island and South Island.
+The series consisted of four rounds across the country, running from November 2025 to late February 2026.
+Unlike in the previous season, the championship began prior to the new year and had an equal share of rounds between North Island and South Island.

-Maximus Purvis is the reigning champion in the MX1 class, after picking up his fourth national title in the 2025 season.
+Maximus Purvis was the reigning champion in the MX1 class, after picking up his fourth national title in the 2025 season.
+Purvis successfully defended his title, taking a clean sweep of overall victories and winning all but one race throughout the season.

-In the MX2 class, Madoc Dixon is the reigning champion, after picking up his first senior national title in the previous season.
+In the MX2 class, Madoc Dixon was the reigning champion, after picking up his first senior national title in the previous season.
+Hayden Draper won two of the four rounds held and picked up his first senior national title in the MX2 class.